USS Irene Forsyte: Service history

 Based on the experience of Q-ships during World War I, it was hoped Irene Forsyte, with her relatively heavy armament concealed, could lure German submarines into close quarters on the surface and sink them with gunfire.
 Success in the venture would require a good disguise.
 After a volunteer crew sailed the schooner from New London on 29 September 1943, she changed her name and flag to that of a Portuguese Grand Banks fishing schooner.
 The crew also further concealed the guns and altered her rigging and profile.
 The disguised Q-ship then stood southeast in hopes of encountering enemy submarines.

 Originally, the Navy planned to use the vessel off the "Trinidad corner" where U-boats had congregated and where several schooners had been attacked.
 However, by the time she was ready for sea, the situation had changed and she was given orders to sail on or about 26 September for Recife, Brazil, along the Maury Track.

 In the early morning hours of 4 October 1943, a dispatch from Irene Forsyte reported that she was hove to at approximately 38°N, 66°W (near Bermuda).
 The schooner's seams had opened during the course of a heavy storm and her pumps were just able to keep ahead of the flooding.
 The message further stated that the condition might become serious if the heavy weather continued; permission was requested to proceed to Bermuda for repairs.
 Commander-in-Chief, U.S. Atlantic Fleet (CINCLANT), ordered two tugs to proceed to the scene and render assistance.
 Later in the day, however, Irene Forsyte reported that no assistance was needed and that she was proceeding to Bermuda.
 The tugs were recalled.
 She anchored in Hamilton Harbour, Bermuda, and was reconditioned.

 Immediately a Board of Investigation convened to determine why the vessel had been permitted to go to sea in such obviously unseaworthy condition.
-In commenting on the report of the Naval Inspector General, Commander in Chief, United States Fleet (Cominch) wrote:
+In commenting on the report of the Naval Inspector General, the Commander-in-Chief, United States Fleet, Admiral Ernest J. King wrote: